Livestock health starts in the hatchery

 The microbiome that surrounds and colonises eggs in the hatchery plays an important role for robust egg development.
 We have identified a number of beneficial microbes that are a requirement for early-stage development, influencing hatch success, larval health and downstream performance.

 Analysing incoming water reveals which microbes are entering your hatchery.
-This acts as an early checkpoint for identifying potentially harmful or beneficial microbes being introduced into the system.
+This acts as an early checkpoint for identifying potentially harmful pathogens being introduced into the system.

-By taking water samples from the tanks, the microbial communities are identified and can be monitored to detect shifts that may impact egg development and water quality.
+By taking water samples from the tanks, microbial communities are identified and monitored, detecting shifts that may impact egg development and water quality.

 Eggs are colonised by a complex community of microbes including pathogens and beneficials.
 Monitoring them provides comprehensive insight into egg health and potential threats.